Geometry-Inspired Top-k Adversarial Perturbations: Conclusion

 \section{Conclusion}

-In this work, we made step towards geometric understanding of decision boundaries of deep classifiers.
-We proposed an efficient geometry-inspired way of constructing Top-$k$ adversarial perturbations and Top-$k$ universal adversarial perturbations.
-We found our method as an efficient and effective technique.
+In this work, we make a step towards geometric understanding of decision boundaries of deep classifiers.
+We propose an efficient way of constructing Top-$k$ adversarial perturbations and Top-$k$ universal adversarial perturbations.
+We find our method as a simple, fast and accurate technique.
 Our method $k$Fool outperforms existing techniques in Top-$k$ fooling rate and finds Top-$k$ adversarial perturbations of small norm.
-Based, on our proposed algortihm $k$Fool, we propose $k$UAPs: single perturbations mere addition of which to most of images pushes away correct outside of Top-$k$ prediction.
+Based on our proposed algorithm $k$Fool we propose $k$UAPs: single perturbations mere addition of which to most of images pushes away the correct class outside of Top-$k$ prediction.
 Our method $k$UAP outperforms UAP both in Top-1 and Top-$k$ fooling rates.

-The 'bisector' direction that simultaneously brings closer several decision boundaries has interesting interpretation.
+The 'bisector' direction, that simultaneously brings closer several decision boundaries, has interesting interpretation.
 It normalizes the vectors towards each boundary and sums them up.
 Similar approaches can be helpful in multi-task learning, when the goal is to solve several tasks simultaneously.